HL7/cql/input/pages/03-developersguide.md

 'completed;refused;pending'
 ```

-To split a string into a list of strings based on a specific separator, use the [.id]#Split# operator:
+To split a string into a list of strings based on a specific separator, use the <span class="id">Split</span> operator:

 ``` cql
 Split('completed;refused;pending', ';')